Cheer

 Dress Code

-• Hair should be pulled back, off the neck and face, and secured with hair bands.
+Hair pulled back, off the neck and face, and secured with hair bands.

-• Fingernails must be short and free of press-on or acrylic nails.
+Fingernails always cut short and free of press-on or acrylic nails.

-Not permitted: halter tops, spaghetti straps, midriff exposure, jeans (short or long), flip flops, sandals, boots, crocs, slippers, or game day shoes.
-No jewelry, including earrings, watches, body piercings, or necklaces.
+Not permitted: halter tops, spaghetti straps, midriff exposure, pajama bottoms, jeans (short or long), flip flops, sandals, boots, crocs, slippers, or game day shoes.
+No jewelry of any kind including earrings, permanent, body piercings.
 Band-aids over newly pierced ears are not allowed.
 All earrings must be removed—no exceptions.

 CELL PHONE / ELECTRONICS POLICY